 While it may seem like nothing, these broken links signal to Google bots that you’re not keeping up with your website—making you seem less credible.
 Luckily, this problem is easy to solve!

 Google bots penalize slow sites.
 In such an image-heavy industry, that can be a tough pill to swallow.
 There is a balance to showcasing your work in the highest quality and keeping your users in mind—they don’t want to wait 10 minutes for a webpage to load.

 The average speed for a website to load is 5 seconds.
 The faster it loads, the happier those bots will be.
 Improve your site load time by cutting down on the size of a page.
 Do this by resizing images prior to uploading them to your site using a program like Adobe Lightroom.
 You can also optimize your images through a service like Kraken.io.

 - PageSpeed Insights: Google offers many of its services for free, including this page analyzer which provides suggestions to decrease your load times.

-- Kraken.io: Kraken can help you to optimize your images without loss in quality (Kraken has a free image optimizer tool, which you can find right here).
+- Kraken.io: Kraken can help you to optimize your images without loss in quality, find their tool here.

 4. Make Your Content Sharable